 Students will collect data in a chosen environment.
 The number of sites available will be determined by: number of teaching groups; your transport situation and the ability of school staff to supervise students under our GURS procedure.
 Please confirm NEA data collection locations with your Field Studies Council tutor before commencing question planning with students.

-Students will be introduced to a range of data presentation options and asked to consider what makes an appropriate data presentation technique.
+Students will continue to process, present and analyse their data.
+A data presentation workshop is available on request (flexible) where students will be introduced to a range of data presentation options and asked to consider what makes an appropriate data presentation technique.
 Students will have the opportunity to practice a range of quantitative and qualitative presentation techniques.

 What's Included